 This inquiry-based method is a great way to begin teaching in-text citations because it will prompt students to consider why they need to cite.
 You can continue this method by asking more questions, including “where should we place the citation?” or “how many sentences within the paragraph are attributed to the author when I place the citation here?”

 These types of questions may even get students thinking about how to attribute an entire paragraph or summary to a source.
 If so, then your students are ready to begin learning about parenthetical and integrated in-text citations.
-You can scaffold the difference between these two in-text citations by showing students examples of writing using high-interest topics.
-Mondays Made Easy’s In-Text Citations Worksheets prompt students to organize eight paragraphs, each one featuring a parenthetical or integrated in-text citation.
+You can teach the difference between these two types of in-text citations by showing students examples of writing using high-interest topics.

 I like to include anchor chart posters in my classroom to demonstrate the difference between these two types of in-text citations.
-These anchor charts should include examples to model how to use them in writing.
+Your anchor charts should include examples of in-text citations to model how to use them in writing.
 Students can refer to these posters while they practice research writing.

 In-Text Citations Activities for High School Students

 In addition to practicing writing with in-text citations, another great activity for high school students is to answer multiple-choice sets.
-Multiple-choice questions are a great activity for students who are preparing for standardized tests, including the SAT, the AP Language and Composition exam, and the OSSLT.
+Multiple-choice questions are a great test prep for students who will write standardized tests.
 Although these standardized exams do not assess in-text citations, students can still prepare for their exams by recognizing sentence stems and practicing narrowing down their answers.

 - Which of the following options correctly places the in-text citation?